Arpita30-sudo/pythonProject/README.md

 Full article
 ------------
-The full article for this source code can be found on [my blog](kalebujordan.com) on an article named [How to convert image to sound in Python ](https://kalebujordan.com/image-to-sound-in-python/).
+The full article for this source code can be found on an article named [How to convert image to sound in Python ](https://github.com/Arpita30-sudo/pythonProject)).

 Getting started